JetBrains/Qodana/General/qodana-yaml.md

 ###Qodana.yaml

-Qodana runs could be customized with qodana.yaml file stored under root of your project.
+Qodana runs can be customized with the `qodana.yaml` file stored under your project's root folder.
-Configuration through qodana.yaml is only supported by Qodana product.
+Note that configuration through `qodana.yaml` is only supported by Qodana product.
-It isn't supported by any other JetBrains products like IDEA, PhpStorm, etc.
+It is not supported by any other JetBrains products like IDEA, PhpStorm, etc.

 #### Setup profile
-Setup profile by name
+Setup profile by name:
 ```
 profile:
     name: %name%
 ```
-Setup profile by path
+Setup profile by path:
 ```
 profile:
     path: relative/path/in/your/project.xml